Registration is not yet open for the 2021 App Challenge. Updated information will be posted here as soon as it is available.

 "STEM education provides students the skills they need to compete for the jobs of tomorrow.
-This is especially critical for minority students and young women who are significantly underrepresented in these fields.
-The STEM competition is an opportunity to expose our students to the STEM fields, encourage creativity and innovation, and inspire them to pursue a future in a rewarding STEM career."
+This competition exposes our students to the STEM fields and inspires them to pursue a future in a rewarding STEM career."

 - Congresswoman Dina Titus